What is this release for?

 For a complete list of known backward compatibility issues for version 4.3, please see Potential backward compatibility issues in Joomla 4 on the documentation site.

 What is this release NOT for?

-This alpha version of Joomla 4.3 is not suitable for production sites.
+This beta version of Joomla 4.3 is not suitable for production sites.
 It is for testing only.

 Where to get it?

 To always use the latest build of Joomla 4, we invite you to use the nightly build packages (updated every night).

 To make it easier for newcomers, you can launch a free Joomla 4 website for testing at launch.joomla.org .

 Joomla!
 4.3 (general availability) is due to be released on or about 18th April 2023.
 The planned milestones are:

 Where new features are added and many changes are made.